Study Abroad in Greece | NorthWest Arkansas Community College

 • Travel health and extraction insurance

-• All breakfasts and three other meals
+• All breakfasts and four dinners

 • New passport application fees (if applicable)

-• Tuition and fees
+• NWACC course tuition and fees

-• 3-5 meals on your own
+• Lunches and 7 dinners on your own

 • Optional excursions